Student Clubs & Organizations - Student Activities

 The University of Minnesota, Crookston believes student should have input on campus committees.
 Part of the duties of a member of the Student Association are to take part in these committees.
 The following list details all of the various committees that have student representatives.

-- Club Loans and Grants: Review grant proposals each quarter and make recommendations for money received by organizations.
+- Club Loans and Grants: Review grant proposals each semester and make recommendations for money received by organizations.

 - Some Student Senators are elected in the spring semester and the remaining will be elected in the fall semester.
 Applications can be picked up at the Information Desk or the Leadership Office.